 - a culture of sharing, often involving tobacco products.

 Smoking has, over time, become commonplace in Aboriginal communities.
 It should be remembered that smoking is not a traditional part of Aboriginal culture but was introduced and later became a part of the rations given by white people.
-To learn more, watch the Aboriginal tobacco addiction story online at the No Smokes website.

 Most Aboriginal people know that smoking is bad for their health.
 Wherever the blood flows in the body, tobacco smoke flows too, doing damage to many organs and tissues along the way.
 Tobacco smoke contains over 7000 nasty compounds that contributes to heart and lung diseases, a range of cancers, stroke, weak bones and diabetes.